enriquepablo/terms/godel/godel20.md

 use it to enumerate all possible Turing machines.
 So the table will have, as rows, the enumeration of encoded Turing machines, and, as columns, an enumeration of the possible inputs.
-And second, he uses the L machine to fill in the cells of the table: in each cell, there is a "yes" if the L machine confirms that the machine in the corresponding row outputs confirm when given the input in the corresponding column, there is a "no" if L confirms that the given machine and input don't produce confirm, and blank if L doesn't confirm ether.
+And second, he uses the L machine to fill in the cells of the table: in each cell, there should be a "yes" if the L machine confirms that the machine in the corresponding row outputs confirm when given the input in the corresponding column, there should be a "no" if L confirms that the given machine and input don't produce confirm, and blank if L doesn't confirm ether.

 Finally, Shutt proposes a Turing machine A, that contains both an enumeration